-When you’re working with enormous multi-company buildings or sprawling campuses, it can be difficult to manage large spaces at the best of times.
-The walls may have a few signs, but it’s nearly impossible for anyone to navigate their way around without stopping and asking for directions.
-This is where indoor maps can come in handy. ‘
+When working in multi-company buildings or sprawling campuses, it can be difficult for students, employees, and visitors to find their ways around.
+There may be a few signs, but it’s nearly impossible to navigate without asking for directions.
+Indeed, this is where indoor maps for enterprises can come in handy.

-Whatever the type of establishment, you need to know where you are at any given time in order to avoid being lost amid the crowd.
-With the use of smart indoor maps, companies can gain operational advantages like a better understanding of visitor behavior, the ability to locate assets more quickly, and use this data to have more efficient operations that can boost profits.
+Whatever the type of establishment, you need to know where you are at any given time to avoid being lost amid the crowd.
+With the use of smart indoor maps, companies can gain operational advantages such as a better understanding of visitor behaviour, the ability to locate assets more quickly and use this data to have more efficient operations to boost profits.

 What exactly is Indoor Mapping?

-Indoor mapping is the process of turning real spaces into digital maps that show us what the area looks like in a way that we can interact with.
+Indoor mapping is the process of turning real spaces into digital maps that show us what the area looks like in a way we can interact with.
 Unlike GPS tracking, interior mapping does not use satellite waves since they are not strong enough to penetrate roofs and walls, making satellite tracking ineffective.
-The technology used for mapping indoor spaces provides accurate information about the insides of a space.
+Instead, the technology for mapping indoor spaces provides accurate information about the insides of a space.

 Types of Indoor Maps